Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Loch Ness Monster Day

-Although St. Columba is said to have vanquished the Loch Ness monster in 565, Loch Ness Monster Day marks anniversary of the famous May 2, 1933 sighting reported by the Inverness Courier from an account of a local couple who claimed to have seen “an enormous animal rolling and plunging on the surface," giving rise to the modern day Loch Ness Monster tourist trade and an aquatic addition for cryptozoologists.
-Sea serpent sightings ( including the most recent 2016 Nessie sighting) have occurred throughout history throughout the world up to the present day, including notable documented sightings from 1732 in Greenland, 1638 in New England, 1905 in Brazil, 1977 in New Zealand, 1983 off Stinson Beach, California, to 1985 in the San Francisco Bay.
-So even if you're not near Loch Ness, keep your eyes open!
+Well, of course!
+Nessie appears to have mellowed since the days of St. Columba who is said to have vanquished the Loch Ness monster with stern and holy words in 565 when Nessie or her older relation, a fearsome "water beast" was making a nuisance of themselves by attacking Picts who where attempting to swim across the River Ness near the mouth of the Loch.
+Although this significant event took place on August 22nd, Loch Ness Monster Day marks anniversary of the famous May 2, 1933 sighting reported by the Inverness Courier from an account of a local couple who claimed to have seen “an enormous animal rolling and plunging on the surface," giving rise to the modern day Loch Ness Monster tourist trade and an aquatic addition for cryptozoologists.
+Sea serpent sightings ( including the most recent 2016 Nessie sighting) have occurred throughout history in various locations up to the present day, including notable documented sightings from 1732 in Greenland, 1638 in New England, 1905 in Brazil, 1977 in New Zealand, 1983 off Stinson Beach, California, to 1985 in the San Francisco Bay!
+So even if you're not near Loch Ness, keep your eyes open for Nessie's cousins and have some stern words handy should you be menaced! 🐉

 Although accounts of an aquatic beast living in Scotland’s Loch Ness date back 1,500 years, the modern legend of the Loch Ness Monster was born when a sighting made local news on May 2, 1933.
 The newspaper Inverness Courier related an account of a local couple who claimed to have seen “an enormous animal rolling and plunging on the surface.”